modernweb-dev/web/docs/docs/test-runner/cli-and-configuration.md

 type MimeTypeMappings = Record<string, string>;

+interface TestRunnerGroupConfig {
+  // the name of the test group, this is used for reporting and to run only
+  // a specific group using the --group flag
+  name: string;
+  // globs of files to test in this group, if unset it will be inherited from the main config files?: string | string[];
+  // browsers to test in this group, if unset it will be inherited from the main config browsers?: BrowserLauncher[];
+}

 interface TestRunnerConfig {
   // globs of files to test
   files: string | string[];
+  // test group configs, can be an array of configs or a string or string array of glob patterns
+  // which specify where to find the configs groups?: string | string[] | TestRunnerGroupConfig[];
   // amount of test files to run in parallel concurrency?: number;
   // run in watch mode, reloading when files change